-Hi Friend or family member
+Hi Friend or family member,

 As you may know, I lost my sister, Heather, to Ovarian Cancer on October 18, 2015.
-This is the second year in a row that my family will take part in the Ovarian Cancer Canada Walk of Hope, in Guelph, Ontario.
+This is the third year in a row that my family will take part in the Ovarian Cancer Canada Walk of Hope, in Guelph, Ontario.

 Not a day goes by that I don't think of Heather, and it breaks my heart that I'll no longer be able to talk, laugh, cry, share, eat, hug, or do anything whatsoever with her.
 My first daughter, Aubrey Heather, was born less than a month after Heather died (She was only 35 years old), so my sister just missed being an aunt (Again; I now have two nephews and two nieces), something she really loved.
 Jenny, my wife, gave birth to our second daughter, Hayley, in May 2017, and with her came another missed opportunity for Heather to shine her love on one of my children.
 Just writing these words brings tears to my eyes.

 Aubrey's and Hayley's births, and Heather's death, also bring to light the fact that there are today thousands of Canadian women living with ovarian cancer; another 2,800 will be diagnosed this year.
 I don't want my two girls to be one of those 2,800.
 Ever.
 The key to preventing death in Ovarian cancer is early detection: 90% of women who have it detected early survive.
 Yet, early detection is currently not possible, and that's what the goal of this Walk is: to find a way to detect ovarian cancer early.
 Had there been a way to detect this angry shark of a cancer early, I might not have had to participate in this walk...